-The primary assessment document is the 2019 Early Help Assessment (EHA)
+The primary assessment document is the Early Help Assessment (EHA).

-Should it be felt that a Think Family or Social Care response is needed to meet the unmet safeguarding need; the DSL will initiate a Request for Support, seeking advice from Children's Advice and Support Service (CASS) as required.
+If a Think Family or social care response is needed to meet an unmet safeguarding need, the DSL will initiate a Request for Support, seeking advice from Children's Advice and Support Service (CASS) as required.